|

 to allow him to come to David’s house.
 What shallow form of forgiveness!
 How often is our forgiveness like this!
 With

 our lips we forgive, but with our hearts we never forget, and we carry others deep within us, refusing to let go.
+True forgiveness always requires restoration, and that is why true forgiveness is very difficult.
+In a short while,

 Absalom begins to undercut his father, and before long he has fomented a full scale rebellion that only ends with Absalom’s